 For many businesses, it’s all about being relevant and relatable with the supporting content you put out.
 This is a quick and direct way to connect with their audience.

-This post from ASOS is clever in that it’s promoting sunglasses, but it’s also subtle in its delivery.
+This post from ASOS is cleverly promoting sunglasses, but it’s also subtle in its delivery.
 They’re also making a funny joke about the small amount of sun experienced on the day of posting, hence the small glasses.

 It’s relevant, comedic, informal, conversational, with the inclusion of a neat joke about British weather, in one sentence.

-The same can be said for Missguided, the ‘LOVER’ sweatshirts.
+The same can be said for Missguided with their ‘LOVER’ sweatshirts.
 The social copy used on the post to promote this item are the lyrics, ‘Never be a fool to you my lover’ and are related to a pop song ‘My Lover’ by Not3s & Mabel, two popular rising stars in the urban music industry.

 With strong pop-culture references like this in their social copy, it affirms that this brand is relevant and always on-trend.
-To their audience, this kind of thing really matters.
+To their audience, this really matters.